ithinkido/PiPlot/README.md

     sudo stty -F /dev/ttyAMA0 9600 crtscts

-# `wget` (the easy way to get stuff you found online)
+# `wget` (the easy way to plot stuff you found online)

 The wget command opens up the way to easily getting files you found on-line and sending them directly to the plotter all in one quick move.
 eg. Lets say you found [this](https://github.com/ithinkido/PiPlot/blob/main/images/columbia_A4_VS15.hpgl "HPGL file of the Colubia space shuttle") nice 80's classic plot of the space shuttle already in HPGL format.
 Throw this through the Pi Plot and watch the magic.

     wget -O - https://raw.githubusercontent.com/ithinkido/PiPlot/main/images/columbia_A4_VS15.hpgl | cat > /dev/ttyAMA0

-If you find an svg, vpype makes it easy, (presuming you have [vpype](https://github.com/abey79/vpype "vpype") installed - you really should - it rocks !)
+If you found an svg file, then vpype makes it easy, (presuming you have [vpype](https://github.com/abey79/vpype "vpype") installed - you really should - it rocks !)
 [<p align="center"><img src="https://raw.githubusercontent.com/abey79/vpype/master/docs/images/banner.png?sanitize=true" width= "50%"></p>](https://github.com/abey79/vpype "vpype")

     wget -O - https://raw.githubusercontent.com/ithinkido/PiPlot/main/images/columbia_A4.svg | vpype read - layout a4 -l show write --layer-label Pen%d -f hpgl -d hp7475a - | cat > /dev/ttyAMA0